dirtgirlcity/moonscript/docs/reference.md

 It is possible to provide default values for the arguments of a function.
 An argument is determined to be empty if its value is `nil`.
-Any `nil` arguments that have a default value will be replace before the body of the function is run.
+Any `nil` arguments that have a default value will be replaced before the body of the function is run.

 ```moon
 my_function = (name="something", height=100) ->